 Give them no more fish food than they can consume in 2-3 minutes, or you’ll risk overfeeding them.
 (Overfeeding can create more waste than your filter can handle, and you’ll have to change the water often or risk unhealthy and potentially deadly conditions in the tank).

 Before bringing your African cichlids home, you must have a suitable aquarium to place them in.

 You’ll need one that is of quality construction, with a watertight seal.
 Ensure that it has been cleaned and sanitized before you set it up for your fish.

 Smaller African cichlids need a 20-gallon tank, at minimum.
 Give larger ones (6 inches or above) at least a 30-gallon tank.
 If you’ll be keeping a community aquarium, accommodate for the number and size of fish that will live there.

-Most African cichlid aquariums should be kept between 72 – 82 degrees Fahrenheit.
+Most aquariums for African cichlids should be kept between 72 – 82 degrees Fahrenheit.
 Use a thermometer to ensure that the temperature stays within a healthy range.
-You can use an aquarium heater to keep the water warm enough; be sure the heater is sufficient to heat the size of tank you have.
+You can use an aquarium heater to keep the water warm enough; be sure the heater is sufficient to heat the size of the tank you have.

 I always recommend the Cobalt Aquatics Neotherm – it is the best heater on the market (in my opinion).

 - Super-flat design.
 Fully submersible, modern...